 A lot of people live on the brink of financial disaster, having little or no savings.
 So it only takes one unexpected expense, such as a major car repair or leaky roof, to push them over the edge.

 Without a doubt, gamers are dedicated to their craft.
 But for some players, gaming can become an addiction.
 Gaming addiction can have social, physical, psychological and financial consequences.

 Addicted gamers might neglect many aspects of real life, including their finances and jobs.
 For example, one sign of addiction is when gamers start staying up all night and are late to work or absent, which can potentially lead to a job loss — and subsequently going broke.

 47. Sending Money to Your Internet Love Interest

-Online dating scams can be easy to fall for, especially when a thief hones in on a victim who’s looking for human connection — and who might be too generous for his or her own good.
+Online dating scams can be easy to fall for, especially when a thief homes in on a victim who's looking for human connection — and who might be too generous for his own good.

 In an extreme case, a 48-year-old man living in Illinois sent $200,000 to someone he met online and believed to be his long-distance girlfriend, ABC news reported in 2011.
 In two-and-a-half years, he wired money to England, Nigeria, Malaysia and Portland, Ore.
 Unfortunately, he had been duped.

 An FBI spokesperson told ABC News that people should watch out for a "sob story" and always be cautious with money requests, even if the relationship seems to be legitimate.